-Ctesias was fascinated about India, but he never visited the country.
+Ctesias was fascinated by India, but he never visited the country.
 Nevertheless, Ctesias heard many legends from India while he lived in Persia.
-He wrote them down, and ended up writing a book called Indica.
-Indica was a weird mixture of geography, zoology, botany, medical knowledge, anthropology and fantasy.
+He wrote them down and ended up writing a book called Indica.
+Indica was a weird mixture of geography, zoology, botany, medical knowledge, anthropology, and fantasy.

 One of the many wonders Ctesias introduced in Indica was the one-horned wild ass.
 This is how he described the mysterious animal in his book:

 There are in India certain wild asses which are as large as horses, and larger.
 Their bodies are white, their heads dark red, and their eyes dark blue.
 They have a horn on the forehead which is about a foot and a half in length.
 The base of this horn, for some two hands’-breadth above the brow, is pure white; the upper part is sharp and of a vivid crimson; and the remainder, or middle portion, is black.